-We are going to explain the details of the algorithm in the next sub-sections.
+The details of the algorithm are explained in the next sub-sections.
 In order to make the algorithm simpler to understand, we describe the procedure "Junior/Senior Explorer" from the viewpoint of the agents, who agree on the same "right" direction.
 The procedure for all the agents who agree on the same "left" direction can be achieved by changing the word "right" into "left", and "left" into "right".

-3.3.
-Procedure "Initialize" and "Junior Explorer"
+3.2 Procedure "Initialize" and "Junior Explorer"